 - Water leaking – Check for leakage from the purge drain.
 A broken drain or blockage could be causing a leak.

 - Timer issues – If the timer is set properly, see if the module needs to be readjusted or is broken.
-Also, check if the timer initiate control needs to be realigned or repaired.
+Also, check if the timer initiate control needs to be realigned or repaired by an authorized technician.

 Looking for additional troubleshooting help?
 Check out our Ice-O-Matic ice machine manuals with specific instructions for your specific model.